Western leopard toad

 The western leopard toad (Sclerophrys pantherina) is a species of toad in the family Bufonidae.
 The species is endemic to the low-lying areas of the Cape Peninsula, the Cape Flats and the Agulhas flats of the Western Cape, South Africa.

 Populations and range

 Two macro-populations exist, broadly referred to as the Cape Town and Overberg clusters.

-Its natural foraging habitats is Mediterranean-type shrubby vegetation, falling within several vegetation types including Cape Flats Sand Plain Fynbos and Cape Flats Dune Strandveld.
+Its natural foraging habitat is Mediterranean-type shrubby vegetation, falling within several vegetation types including Cape Flats Sand Plain Fynbos and Cape Flats Dune Strandveld.

 Habitat

 The species is not restricted to pristine habitat as much of its historical feeding grounds currently fall under residential suburbs, hence leopard toads are often found living in suburban gardens.
 Breeding habitat includes swamps, freshwater lakes, intermittent freshwater lakes, freshwater marshes, intermittent freshwater marshes, urban riverine watercourses, natural ponds and garden ponds.

 Threats

 It is threatened by habitat loss, as well as other urban obstacles and barriers such as walls, electric fencing, canals and roads.
 Introduced or exotic fauna and flora like ducks, fish and algae threaten the quality of breeding habitat and the breeding success of populations.
 Cape Town is an expanding city with a population of close to 5 million people.
 There is thus an inherent integration of urban wildlife and humans in the city, especially with regards to the western leopard toad.